- Advertising and Data Privacy Blog

 (c) whether or not it was created by a responsible party; and

 (d) regardless of when it came into existence;

 Filing system means any structured set of personal information, whether centralised, decentralised or dispersed on a functional or geographical basis, which is accessible according to specific criteria;

 Automated means, for the purposes of [section 3], means any equipment capable of operating automatically in response to instructions given for the purpose of processing information.

 It should be clear now that POPIA only applies to the “processing” of “personal information” in “records” that form part of a “filing system”.
 In addition to these restrictions, POPIA adds one last – geographic – limitation: for POPIA to apply, the person or company that processes the information must be domiciled in South Africa, or make use of “means” (equipment, like servers, etc) located in South Africa, unless these means are only used to “forward” personal information.

 Determining who is responsible for processing personal information is crucial at this point, because POPIA primarily depends on where this so-called “responsible party” is located – and only secondarily on where the personal information is processed.
 South African companies that process personal information in “the cloud” – that is, on servers stored outside of South Africa – must comply with POPIA.

 View full definition

 3. (1) This Act applies to the processing of personal information— (b) where the responsible party is—

 In summary, whatever the size of your company, or whatever the size of your data processing operations, POPIA applies.
 No specific categories of data processors have been excluded.
-However, there are a couple of specific exemptions in terms of information, purpose and geography.
+However, POPIA lists a range of general and specific exemptions.

 POPIA does not apply to:-